-G-CTKL – Kilo Lima – Europe’s Oldest Harvard G-CTKL was the 31st Harvard Mk.IIB to be produced by Noorduyn and unlike the majority of the 3400 Mk IIBs that was built by this company for Lend-Lease use, this example and the first 210 machines were supplied directly to the Royal Canadian Air Force.
-Kilo Lima is the third oldest airworthy Mk.IIB today, the oldest being C-FNDB, which being RCAF 3039 was the sixth Mk IIB to be built.
+G-CTKL – Kilo Lima – Europe’s Oldest Harvard G-CTKL was the 31st Harvard Mk.IIB to be produced by Noorduyn, and unlike most of the 3400 Mk IIBs built by this company for Lend-Lease use, this example and the first 210 machines were supplied directly to the Royal Canadian Air Force.
+Kilo Lima is the third oldest airworthy Mk.IIB today, the oldest being C-FNDB, which being RCAF 3039, was the sixth Mk IIB to be built.

-Completed on the 23rd July 1941 by Noorduyn at Cartierville, Montreal, the Harvard was delivered to the Aylmer the following month becoming RCAF 3064.
+Completed on the 23rd July 1941 by Noorduyn at Cartierville, Montreal, the Harvard was delivered to the Aylmer the following month, becoming RCAF 3064.
 On its delivery flight from Uplands to Alymer, it suffered aileron lock up over Trenton, where the pilot F/Lt ‘Bitsy’ Grant made a precautionary landing there.
-It soon entered service with the 14th SFTS at Alymer, where it served with both A and C flights with the line number ‘59’ painted on the side of the fuselage.
+It soon entered service with the 14th SFTS at Alymer, where it served with both A and C flights with the line number ‘59’ painted on the fuselage side.

 Right – This is G-CTKL as the centre spread of Len Morgans book – The AT-6 Harvard (Famous Aircraft Series)

 A month later, like most other Harvards, it suffered its first ground loop.
-Len Morgan who is a regular contributor to FLYING magazine with his Vectors column, past his ‘Wings test’ at Alymer.
+Len Morgan is a regular contributor to FLYING magazine with his Vectors column, past his ‘Wings test’ at Alymer.
 This was his final flying examination before he received his wings.
-After landing his instructor sent him up solo saying “Do anything you like!”
+After landing, his instructor sent him up solo, saying, “Do anything you like!”
 The aircraft he flew for the next forty minutes was RCAF 3064.
-Even after 55 years he still remembered that very flight.
+Even after 55 years, he still remembered that very flight.